-Developing water supplies for mines — which are often located in remote, arid, and/or hydrogeologically complex areas — can be challenging.
-In addition, pumping for mine water supply or dewatering operations can impact nearby water resources and environments in ways that are unacceptable or cannot be mitigated.
+Developing water supplies for mines—which are often in remote, arid, and/or hydrogeologically complex areas—can be challenging.
+Pumping for mine water supply or dewatering operations can impact nearby water resources and environments in ways that are unacceptable or cannot be mitigated.
 M&A applies decades of hydrogeologic experience to develop water supplies for mining operations.
-We provide not only technical but also planning support, evaluating all options to identify the most reliable, institutionally viable, and environmentally acceptable water supply alternative.
+We provide technical and planning support, evaluating all options to identify the most reliable, institutionally viable, and environmentally acceptable water supply alternative.
 When warranted, we also assess the feasibility of mitigation actions such as using artificial recharge to replace water withdrawn for mining supplies.

 - Characterizing groundwater quantity and quality conditions to identify appropriate water supply sources